MEZ901/FoodSwift-API/README.md

 By default, the server will run on http://localhost:8080.
 You can change the port by modifying the PORT variable in your .env file.

 ## Usage
+You can use Postman or any other API testing tool to test the API.

 ## Project Structure
+You can find the project structure documentation [here](https://github.com/MEZ901/FoodSwift-API/wiki/Project-structure).

 ## API Documentation
+The API documentation can be found [here](https://documenter.getpostman.com/view/25895747/2s9YXcf64q).

 ## Docker
+The Docker documentation can be found [here](https://github.com/MEZ901/FoodSwift-API/tree/main/docker#readme).

 ## Testing
 You can run tests using the following command: